 General Content Writing Guidelines

-Your website is often your first introduction to a new customer or client!
-While talking in person is always best, you should do whatever you can to make reading your website content as personal as possible and similar to talking in person.
+And yes, while talking in person is always best, you should do whatever you can to make reading your website content as personal as possible and similar to talking in person.

 Put the important stuff first.

 Most people who visit your website want to get information, accomplish a task, or solve a problem.
+And, you’ve got about 3 minutes at best to let this person know you are the person who can help them get what they want.

 Headings and Headlines